1995parham-me/xandikos/README.md

 docker compose up -d
 ```

-After that it automatically creates required file structure and you need to replace its bare
+After that it automatically creates required file structure, and you need to replace its bare
 repositories with your actual repositories:

 ```bash